dnsimple/dnsimple-support/content/articles/whois-privacy.markdown

     ![Renew WHOIS Privacy](/files/whoisprivacy-renew-page.png)

     <info>
     The whois privacy price will be held on your card immediately.
     Your card will be charged once the whois privacy service is renewed.
-    Should anything go wrong renewing whois privacy for your domain, funds will be released.
+    If whois privacy cannot be renewed for your domain, funds will be released.
     </info>

 </div>